NY Cannabis Microbusiness

 Micro Business License Cost in NY

 What’s typical in other states with new micro-business opportunities in the marijuana industry is to make the actual licenses relatively affordable, but the state can’t do much to minimize the cost of going into and sustaining your business.
-The current version of the New York cannabis regulations shows that submitting a microbusiness application comes with a $1000 non-refundable submission fee, and costs $4500 in total each year to maintain (pages 60 and 66 of the Regulations).
+The final version of the New York cannabis regulations shows that submitting a microbusiness application comes with a $1000 non-refundable submission fee, and costs $4500 in total each year to maintain.

 Cannabis business operators must be prepared for an expensive and competitive experience in any state where there are no limits for the total number of that can be licensed.
 The adult cannabis business is popular for entrepreneurs, so it’s always a challenge to get your share of the market, and also keep it, over time.

-What we will charge or our microbusiness license documents on this website is yet to be determined, but our prices are based on page count, at a cost of about $50 per page when bought in packages.
-If the OCM comes out with a simpler licensing process for microbusinesses, then our prices for this license type will be lower than for the other license types.
-If New York’s system follows New Jersey’s, the microbusiness license requirements will not be any simpler.
+What we will charge for our microbusiness plans and procedures is yet to be determined, but our prices are based on page count, at a cost of about $50 per page when bought in packages.

 For real costs associated with obtaining a cannabis business license, it varies widely depending on the cost of your location, the size of your business, the amount of build-out and equipment you need, and operational costs.
 Generally speaking, cultivation is the most expensive, requiring about $400 per square foot to build out a pre-existing facility (mostly climate control costs).
 Retail is typically the least expensive, but processor licenses can be small and simple if someone wants to simply be in the cookie or beverage business, for example.
 We would not recommend starting even a small cannabis business in NY without a few hundred thousand dollars.
 For a cannabis cultivator license, we don’t think it can be properly executed, even on a small scale, for under $1.5 million.